CiscoDevNet/terraform-provider-intersight/website/docs/d/niatelemetry_nia_inventory.html.markdown

 # Data Source: intersight_niatelemetry_nia_inventory
 Inventory object available per device scope.
 This common object holds a device level information.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_niatelemetry_nia_inventory.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `cpu`:(float) CPU usage of device being inventoried.
 This determines the percentage of CPU resources used.
 * `crash_reset_logs`:(string) Last crash reset reason of device being inventoried.
 This determines the last reason for a device's restart due to crash of the system.